 5. West Coast Glaciers

-The West Coast Glaciers, Franz Josef Glacier and Fox Glacier, are among the most accessible glaciers in the world, making them a must-visit.
+The West Coast Glaciers, Franz Josef Glacier and Fox Glacier, are among the most accessible glaciers in the world.
 I took a helicopter ride over Franz Josef Glacier, and the view of the icefalls and jagged crevasses was unreal.
-If you prefer to stay on the ground, the Franz Josef Glacier Walk takes you through a stunning valley to a viewpoint near the glacier’s terminal face.
+Prefer to stay on the ground?
+The Franz Josef Glacier Walk takes you through a stunning valley to a viewpoint near the glacier’s terminal face.

 6. Lake Tekapo